 In the aftermath, the Lower Manhattan Development Corporation (LMDC) was created by Governor George E. Pataki and former Mayor Rudolph Giuliani as a subsidiary of the New York State Urban Development Corporation doing business as Empire State Development Corporation (ESDC, a political subdivision and public benefit corporation of the State of New York) to coordinate the remembrance, rebuilding, and revitalization efforts.
-LMDC is proposing to undertake, with funding from the United States Department of Housing and Urban Development (HUD), and in cooperation with the Port Authority of New York and New Jersey (Port Authority, a municipal corporate instrumentality of the States of New York and New Jersey), a World Trade Center Memorial and Redevelopment Plan (Proposed Action) that includes the construction of a World Trade Center Memorial and memorial-related improvements, as well as commercial, retail, museum and cultural facilities, new open space areas, new street configurations, and certain infrastructure improvements at the WTC superblock bounded by Liberty, Church, and Vesey Streets, and Route 9A.
-The Southern Site comprises the two city blocks south of the WTC Site and portions of Liberty Street and Washington Street.
-The WTC Site and Southern Site are referred to collectively as the Project Site in this Generic Environmental Impact Statement (GEIS) (see Figure 1-1).
+LMDC is proposing to undertake with funding from the United States Department of Housing and Urban Development (HUD), and in cooperation with the Port Authority of New York and New Jersey (Port Authority, a municipal corporate instrumentality of the States of New York and New Jersey), a World Trade Center Memorial and Redevelopment Plan (Proposed Action) that includes the construction of a World Trade Center Memorial and memorial-related improvements, as well as commercial, retail, museum and cultural facilities, new open space areas, new street configurations, and certain infrastructure improvements at the WTC superblock bounded by Liberty, Church, and Vesey Streets, and Route 9A.
+The Adjacent Sites comprise the two city blocks south of the WTC Site and portions of Liberty Street and Washington Street (collectively, the Southern Site) and, possibly, the below-grade portions of Site 26 at Battery Park City (BPC).
+The WTC Site and Adjacent Sites are referred to collectively as the Project Site in this draft Generic Environmental Impact Statement (GEIS) (see Figure 1-1).

-LMDC is conducting a coordinated environmental review of the Proposed Action pursuant to federal law as the recipient of HUD Community Development Block Grant program funds (42 USC § 5304(g)) and as lead agency under both the National Environmental Policy Act (NEPA)
+LMDC is conducting a coordinated environmental review of the Proposed Action pursuant to federal law as the recipient of HUD Community Development Block Grant program funds (42

-and the New York State Environmental Quality Review Act (SEQRA) and their implementing regulations.
-LMDC has prepared GEIS as part of that review.
+USC § 5304(g)) and as lead agency under both the National Environmental Policy Act (NEPA) and the New York State Environmental Quality Review Act (SEQRA) and their implementing regulations.
+LMDC has prepared this draft GEIS as part of that review.
 On June 20, 2003, LMDC released on its web site (www.renewnyc.com) and circulated publicly a Draft Scope for the GEIS, making it available to agencies and the public for review and comment.
 LMDC held two public scoping meetings at the Tribeca Performing Arts Center at the Borough of Manhattan Community College, 199 Chambers Street, New York, NY, on Wednesday July 23, 2003.
 The public comment period remained open for submission of further written comments until 5 PM, August 4, 2003.
 Based on the comments received and other considerations, a Final Scope for the GEIS was prepared and then approved by LMDC's Board of Directors on September 16, 2003, and made available to the public, interested parties, and cooperating agencies.